alessandromeo/alessandromeo.github.io/index.md

 ## About Me

 Ok...
-I'm probably supposed to tell you something about me in this section. :smile:
+I'm probably supposed to tell you something about me in this section.

 For now, just let me say that my name is **Alessandro Meo** and I'm a SW developer, passionate about SW architecture and good coding; however, when I find time to do it, I'll write some more!